momo286/pdqwalker/README.md

 # pdqwalker

-##Multiprocessing implementation of Meta's PDQ hasher, simplified:
+##Multiprocessing  and directory-walking implementation of Meta's PDQ hasher, simplified:
 ##-no  image quality
+##- no hamming distance
 ##- no pdqdih
+it's made to hash a lot, anf fast

  For Reference( https://github.com/facebook/ThreatExchange/tree/main/pdq/python )